StarBound6494/NewGods/README.md

 - **Shop** - You can spend your gained faith at your gods shop
 - **Blessings** - Gods will bless you with exp randomly

+## Download and Install
+To download the plugin head over the the Github releases box on the right and select the version which best suits you.
+If you do not know then you can ask in the community Discord linked below.
+From the release, select the NewGods jar file and download it.

+Once the plugin is downloaded, drop it into your server's plugins folder and restart your server.
+New Gods supports reloading but restarting your server completely is always cleaner.
+After the restart the plugin will have generated a folder with a config file inside.
+You can use this to adjust the plugin's options to your liking.
+Details on the config file can be found on the plugin's Spigot page (also linked below)

 ## Links